How to use Pimsleur for Best Results [and what to avoid at all costs]

 Here are some of my best recommendations:

-Lingopie (get an extra 10% off any subscription).
+Lingopie (Get up to 73% off).
 If you’re someone who prefers a binge-watching of TV shows approach to language learning, then Lingopie is an excellent way to do that.
 You’re learning straight from native TV shows by having access to dual, clickable subtitles, and several different tools that makes learning from this content a breeze.
 Lingopie’s “flashback” feature from particular scenes of TV shows is a really cool way to review vocabulary.
 Lingopie also offers Netflix integration, allowing you to learn from selected shows directly on the platform.

-Langua - This is a groundbreaking new language learning platform that uses AI in some incredible ways.
-Their human-sounding AI tutor that you help you practice conversations is one of the most impressive features I have seen (it’s perfect for introverts who want to practice conversation without having to talk to anyone).
-Other features of Langua include learning through videos and podcasts (with synced transcripts to help you follow along and look up any word), AI-generated stories (using vocabulary you’re learning), and Flashcards.
-It’s one of the quickest and most impressive language learning platforms right now, which offers one of the most personalized ways to learn a language.
+Langua (Create a Free account) - This is a groundbreaking new language learning platform that uses AI in some incredible ways.
+Their human-sounding AI tutor that you help you practice conversations is one of the most impressive features I have seen in years (it’s perfect for introverts who want to practice conversation without having to talk to anyone).
+Other features of Langua include learning through videos and podcasts (with synced transcripts to help you follow along and look up any word), AI-generated stories (using vocabulary you’re learning), and Flashcards, to name a view.
+It one of the most personalized ways to learn a language and is guaranteed to impress the socks out of you!

 LanguaTalk (book a Free 30 min trial lesson).
 Currently the best platform for 1-on-1 lessons.
 Language lessons is highly a highly useful way to practice conversations, learn meaningful vocabulary, and get your language questions answered.
 It’s also great for those of you who feel you need some personal guidance on your language journey.
 Or if you’re an extrovert who thrives on social interactions.
 It’s also a wonderful way to connect with native speakers and learn at a difficulty level that’s just right (since they will adapt their speaking to your current language level).